irohitb/react-native-smart-statusbar/README.md

 Basically, It handles safe area and background color across iOS and Android.

+### Note
-**Note:** Developer of this looking for full time interesting oppertunities, [connect at linkedin](https://www.linkedin.com/in/irohitbh/)
+ Developer of this repo looking for full time interesting oppertunities, [connect on linkedin](https://www.linkedin.com/in/irohitbh/)

 ## Installation